African American-Owned Restaurants in Baltimore

 Royal Sauce Food Truck

 While the savory melts and smashburgers coming out of Malik Robertson and April Bebel’s food truck would be swoon-worthy in their own right, it’s the duo’s selection of sauces that really set them apart.
 Pick from variety of flavor profiles including roasted garlic aioli, blackberry chipotle, mango tango, honey bourbon barbecue, maple butter mustard and their signature Royal Sauce.
-While a formal rotation is still in the works, you can track the truck’s movements on Instagram.
+Find them at the Baltimore Farmers’ Market and other events around the city; follow them on Instagram to keep track!

 Land of Kush